 - Temperature can affect color adjustment.
 Some types of transition lenses may take longer to darken, especially in cold weather.

 - Not all transition lenses darken inside the car.
 This is primarily because the windshield is designed with UV protection and therefore, the transition lenses may not activate in the car.
 Some newer transition lens designs have been designed to darken in the car, even with UV protected windshields.

 - Cost.
 Transition lenses are typically more expensive than regular lenses.

 Although transition lenses can be beneficial in many different ways, your lifestyle, personal preference, and budget are important factors to keep in mind when deciding if these lenses are right for you.

-Speak with your optometrist to learn more about the different types of transition lenses and to discuss your options with an eye care professional.
+Schedule an appointment with an optometrist near you to learn more about the different types of transition lenses and to discuss your options with an eye care professional.